maziyarkhorrami/TwitterSentimentalAnalyze/README.md

-# Tweeter Sentimental Analyzer
+# Twitter Sentimental Analyzer
-Using a TextBlob to analyze some random tweets including MacBook Tweepy is the a library to use tweeter-API
+Using a TextBlob to analyze some random tweets including 'MacBook' Tweepy is the a library to use twitter API
 ## Dependencies
 * Tweepy
 * TextBlob